 Miss Independent: What do you do to relax and take care of yourself?

 Rez Gardi: I love to play netball, even though it doesn’t exist on this side of the world.
 Otherwise, basketball is fun, and I’m always looking for someone who wants to shoot some hoops or watch the NBA.
 I also love to read and relax by bodies of water.
 I’m not near a beach anymore, so anytime I find myself by a lake, I always try to take a dip.
-It’s also so important to read for pleasure, especially when you’re reading about ISIS in your day-to-day.
+It’s also so important to read for pleasure, especially when you’re reading about mass atrocities in your day-to-day.

 Miss Independent: What’s your favorite fiction read?